meyskens/mvm-food/module/module.md

 ## Buttons
 ### Received today
 This is a button to quickly add the default package to the history.
+It also checks if the button isn't double pressed.
 This is a button on the view page that contains a function `addToday`.
 This function received the ID of the entry as `foodID`.
 ```deluge
 entry = zoho.crm.getRecordById("Food",foodID.toNumber());
 defaultReceived = list();
 defaultReceived.add("Food");